 Contemporary Witnessing to engage and respond with and to practices of transformation in visual culture, in academia, the culture sector, the studio, and the street;

-Communities Project to foster communities and link constituencies internationally through dynamic and exciting biannual conferences;
+Communities Project to foster communities and link constituencies internationally through dynamic and exciting biennial conferences;

 Lobby Project to advance the discipline within academia, the culture sector, and funding bodies and therefore to legitimize the study of Visual Culture Studies as a strong and necessary participant in the contemporary world.